eclipse-color-theme/eclipse-color-theme/README.md

 exporting of themes is planned.

 You can install the plugin from the [update site](http://fhd.github.com/eclipse-color-theme).
+After installing, go to *Window->Preferences->Color Theme* to change the color theme.

 When updating the plugin via Eclipse, go to the preferences page and press *OK* once, otherwise you won't see any changes.
 I'm planning to